 - identifying as a rebel

 - defending themselves vehemently and not being open to feedback

 The disorder is often difficult to diagnose in adults because many of the symptoms overlap with antisocial behaviors, substance abuse, and other disorders.

-There is no sure, proven cause of ODD, but there are theories that can help identify potential causes.
-It’s thought that ODD is caused by a combination of environmental, biological, and psychological factors.
+There is no proven cause of ODD, but there are theories that can help identify potential causes.
+It’s thought a combination of environmental, biological, and psychological factors cause ODD.
 For example, it’s more common in families with a history of attention deficit hyperactivity disorder (ADHD).